sporksmith/dev-journal/interposing-fwrite/README.md

 ## TLDR

 Calls within libc are generally pre-linked.
 As a result, they can't be interposed using `LD_PRELOAD`.
-This makes it tricky to use `LD_PRELOAD` to intercept, e.g., all calls to `write`.
-One workaround is to [patch libc](https://github.com/sporksmith/interpose-demo).
+This makes it tricky to use `LD_PRELOAD` to intercept, e.g., all calls to `write`, but there are some workarounds.

 ## An example program